crandylb/stage2-1/README.txt

 of the Mobile Programming System here.
 In the meantime we will have to make do with work-arounds.

+getstg2.s2m
+This set of stage2 macros provides one of the work-arounds to obtain the source code for stage2 from the stage2.asm file.
+The flb source statements are embedded in stage2.asm as comments with a semicolon ";" in column one.
+The macros remove the semicolon and append a period "." on each comment line restoring the original stage2 algorithm.
+These macro can be run using the executable stage2 with this command line:
+     stage2 getstg2.s2m <stage2.asm - stg2raw.flb
+Use wc to verify that the output file stg2raw.flb has 985 lines beginning with "BEGIN STG2." and ending with "END PROGRAM."
+Rename stg2raw.flb to stage2.flb to build your own executable stage2 using make.
+This work-around provides a fully complete implementation of stage2 but the lack of explanatory comments will not make it easy to understand how it works.

 flb2yasm.scm
-This file is the set of simcmp macros to translate flb, also called first language under bootstrap, to x86 assembly language for the yasm assembler.
+This file is the set of simcmp macros to translate flb to x86 assembly language for the yasm assembler.
 I chose yasm (yet another assembler) because it is multi-pass and automatically optimizes conditional jumps to short or long form depending on the distance to the jump target location.
 The nasm (network assembler) formerly used was two-pass and did not support this feature.
 The optimized jumps greatly improve the speed and reduced size of the generated code.
 Because simcmp is a simple text substitution processor there are no other optimizations performed.

 stage2.scm
 This file is the concatenation of flb2yasm.scm and stage2.flb ready for input